Bronte-Mckeown/ThoughtSpace/README.md

 ## Prerequisite

+There are a couple of ways you can implement ThoughtSpace in your own analysis.
+Pick the one that makes the most sense to you.

+Option 1.
+You can simply add the following to your requirements.txt file in the directory where you'll be running the analysis: git+https://github.com/Bronte-Mckeown/ThoughtSpace

+- If you do not know what a requirements.txt file is, see this link for help: https://www.javatpoint.com/how-to-create-requirements-txt-file-in-python#:~:text=In%20Python%20requirement.,Typically%20this%20file%20%22requirement.

-First thing to do is to ensure you have 1) forked this repository, and then 2) cloned the forked repository.
+Option 2.
+Fork this ThoughtSpace repository, and then 2) clone the forked repository.

-Forking creates your very own remote version of this repository, while cloning creates a local version of that repository on your computer.
+- Forking creates your very own remote version of this repository and cloning creates a local version of that repository on your computer.
 If unsure, please google 'how to clone github repository'.

-Once you've cloned this repo, you'll want to add it to the requirements.txt file in the directory where you'll be running the analysis.
+- Once you've cloned your forked version of this repository, you'll want to add it to the requirements.txt file in the directory where you'll be running the analysis.
-You can do this by either adding an absolute path to ThoughtSpace to requirements.txt, or by adding a link to the github repo.
+You can do this by either adding an absolute path to your local copy of ThoughtSpace to requirements.txt, or by adding a link to your own forked version of this github repo.

-## Set-up your environment
+## Set-up your virtual environment

-First, you'll need to set up an environment.
+First, you'll need to set up a virtual environment.
 This can be done using the terminal/command-prompt.
 We will be using the language Bash.
 This is the default language in a terminal shell for both Mac and Linux.
 To use on Windows, use the Ubuntu app (if this is confusing, google 'how to use Bash on windows').

 In your terminal, enter the following commands (line-by-line):